vedph/cadmus-codicology/docs/cod-sheet-labels.md

 - `s`: quire signatures.
 - `r`: quire register signatures.

-(2) dot (`.`) + an arbitrary name.
+(2) dot (`.`) + an arbitrary _name_.
 If this part is missing, it is assumed that this is the default item for its type of column.
 For instance, `q` is the (obviously unique and thus default) description for quires; while `n` is the default numbering system, side by side with another numbering system `n.some-other`.

-For instance, `n.roman-endleaf` is a numbering system, `q` is the quires description, `c` the catchwords description, etc.
+For instance, `n.roman-endleaf` is a numbering system named `roman-endleaf`; `q` is the quires description; `c` the catchwords description, etc.

+## UI

+The main view shows a grid having a row for each physical sheet, and a column for each label.
+The quires column is unique, and always has the ID `q`.
+All the other columns have an ID starting with their type prefix plus dot plus an arbitrary suffix (e.g. `n.roman`).

+The `q` column is the quires column, which is unique.
+All the other columns are added at will, each with its own type and ID.
+To add a column, use the _adder tool_ by picking a type, and entering the ID when required.
+You can edit data about each column using the edit button next to the action's tool column picker.

+The _action tool_ allows you to (1) pick a target column and (2) either edit it, or add new sheets (=rows) with the specified labels on it.
+To this end, it uses a simple **formula** allowing you to quickly enter rows and their labels in batches.

+>Alternatively, you can always edit each cell's value by clicking on it.
+This is the only way to edit additional notes about any of the cell values.

+The formula syntax for batch data entry is:

+1. `N`=sheet number;
+2. `r/v`=recto/verso (always `r` for quires);
+3. `*`=sheet or `%`=page;
+4. `N`=count of sheet/page labels to add;
+5. `value`=value of the label(s) to add.
+Include in double quotes when it's a literal constant.
+Else, it can be an Arabic number, a Roman number, or a Latin/Greek letter, either uppercase or lowercase.
+In all these cases, labels will be generated automatically: e.g.:
+   - `1r*3=xi` = assign labels `xi`, `xii`, and  `xiii` to sheets 1r, 2r, and 3r.
+Quires have a   special numbering, with form `qN/M` where N=sheet number and M=count of sheets in that quire.
+   - `1x2=q1/4` = generate 16 labels like `1.1/4` for 1r and 1v, `1.2/4` for 2r and 2v, etc. where the initial number followed by dot is the quire ordinal number, while others correspond to N and M.

+Also, you can use another syntax to just set the value of an arbitrarily defined set of cells.
+In this case, you specify any number of physical locations (e.g. `1r`) or location ranges (e.g. `1r-4v`), followed by `:=` and a single value to assign to all the listed cells.

+---

 ## Model History